 The Fiji prime minister deposed in the military coup this week says he is considering alternative employment options or even permanent retirement.

-Laisenia Qarase, who was flown to his home village in the Lau Group this week, has told Radio Legend that he needs to decide on the next step for a brighter future for him and his family.
+Laisenia Qarase, who is now in his home village in the Lau Group, has told Radio Legend that he needs to decide on the next step for a brighter future for him and his family.

 The ousted prime minister says someone will definitely take this week's armed takeover to court as the 1997 Constitution is still in place.